benoitryder/simulotter/doc/physics.rst

   .. attribute:: pos

     Extends :attr:`Object.pos`.
-If set to a :class:`vec2`, place the object above the ground (based on its bounding box) instead of setting *z* to 0.
+If set to a :class:`vec2`, places the object above the ground (based on its bounding box) instead of setting *z* to 0.